Kenneth D. Arone did his best to be a good bartender like Fred.

 It’s the usual bar crowd.
 The jukebox is playing Tony Bennett.
 There’s laughter and clinking of glasses.

 A voice calls out my name.
 It’s Fred the bartender and familiar faces turn to acknowledge my presence.
 I can expect Fred to catch me up on the latest gossip as well as a good joke to start off the night.

 “Here’s your Jack Daniels and water,” he says confirming that he knows my favorite drink.

 A female voice from the end of the bar invites me, “Fred, down here.,” she pats an open stool next to her.

 History of Bartending

-Bartending started in ancient times and remains as one of the oldest professions in the world.
-It started from Greek and Roman hosts that relied on expert craftsman to pour their wines.
+Bartending started in ancient times and remains one of the oldest professions in the world.
+It started from Greek and Roman hosts that relied on expert craftsmen to pour their wines.

 So, what happened to the Freds of the bartending world—those old-school bartenders who knew every single client’s name within the first five minutes?

 We first must know a little bit more about bartending and what it took to be a professional bartender before the digital technology revolution.

 What It Takes to Be a Good Bartender